Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 There is today no standard way for referencing research datasets and research software in scientific communication.
 Emerging editorial workflows and supporting infrastructures dedicated to dataset and software are still very little adhered to publishing practices and are very fragmented.

-To better follow the production of research datasets and software, we present a method relying on a text mining process targeting scientific publications at scale, implemented at the French national level to measure the openness of French research data and software.
+To better follow the production of research datasets and software, we present a method relying on a text mining process targeting scientific publications at scale, implemented at the French national level.

-Our approach relies on state-of-the-art Machine Learning and document engineering developments to ensure satisfactory accuracy across multiple research areas and document types, combining full-text harvesting, mention extraction, context characterization and corpus-level analysis.
+Our approach relies on state-of-the-art Machine Learning and document engineering techniques to ensure satisfactory accuracy across multiple research areas and document types, combining full-text harvesting, mention extraction, context characterization and corpus-level analysis.

-The French Open Science Monitor (BSO) website: [https://frenchopensciencemonitor.esr.gouv.fr](https://frenchopensciencemonitor.esr.gouv.fr) presents ...
+The annotations produced by our system are used by the French Open Science Monitor (BSO) [platform](https://frenchopensciencemonitor.esr.gouv.fr) to follow the production and the openness of research data and software, in the context of the second National Plan for Open Science.

 The source code and the data of the French Open Science Monitor, as well as all the associated tools and datasets, are available under open licences.